jellythedoge/EAZGlow/README.md

 # EAZGlow

 # Readme
--This is a C# Glow hack for CSGO
+This is a C# Glow hack for CSGO
--To use just compile
+To use just compile
--Junk Code to make UD
+Junk Code to make UD
--utilizes sig scanning so shouldnt break often
+utilizes sig scanning so shouldnt break often